GeveoAu/blog/_posts/2021-11-04-Quick-dive-into-Nginx.md

 *Difference*

-Forward proxy server acts on behalf of multiple clients and allows clients traffic to flow to an external network.
-On the other hand reverse proxy server routs external client’s traffic on behalf of multiple servers.
+Forward proxy server acts on behalf of multiple clients and allows client's traffic to flow to an external network.
+On the other hand reverse proxy server routes external client’s traffic on behalf of multiple servers.

 <img src="/img/cd_1_2021_11_04.png"/>

-Now you know whats a reverse proxy means.
+Now you know what's a reverse proxy means.
 Let’s see how nginx work.

 -	Nginx has a master process and several worker processes.
 Master process read and evaluate configurations and maintain worker processes.
 -	The master process performs the privileged operations such as reading configuration and binding to ports, and then creates a small number of child processes (the next three types).